jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 It's based upon my own lived experiences.
 Since each person's journey is unique, my advice will not be universal.
 Others will have their own opinions and advice, some of which may conflict with mine.
-Some of my advice may be losing its significance, since [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) was just coming onto the scene when I retired in 2023.
+Some of my advice may age quickly.
+[Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) was just coming onto the scene when I retired in 2023.

 # Computer Science is not Software Engineering
 _In science if you know what you are doing you should not be doing it.
 In engineering if you do not know what you are doing you should not be doing it._ — Richard Hamming